flowmitry/x-posts-finder/README.md

-# X Posts Finder
+# XPostsFinder

-X Posts Finder is a browser extension that helps you discover the posts worth engaging with on X (formerly Twitter).
+XPostsFinder is a browser extension that helps you discover the posts worth engaging with on X (formerly Twitter).
 Describe what kinds of conversations you want to join, and the extension combs through your feed to surface the tweets that match.

 ## What It Does
 - Highlights posts that align with the preferences you set in the popup